arichardson/llvm-project-1/clang/docs/LanguageExtensions.rst

   }

   // In addition to pointers, the builtins can also be used on integer types
-  // and are evaluatable inside constant expressions static_assert(__builtin_align_up(123, 64) == 128, "");
+  // and are evaluatable inside constant expressions. static_assert(__builtin_align_up(123, 64) == 128, "");
   static_assert(__builtin_align_down(123u, 64) == 64u, "");
   static_assert(!__builtin_is_aligned(123, 64), "");